 In the tourist mecca of Pigeon Forge, saying you have the best of anything is a bold statement.
 Competition is rife no matter what the claim, so you can’t make the statement without backing it up, at least to some effect.
-That’s just what the staff do at Alamo Steakhouse & Saloon.
+That’s just what the staff do at Alamo Steakhouse Pigeon Forge.
 Not only do they offer an array of hand-cut, cooked-to-order steaks, but they also have a range of seafood and chicken dishes for customers who want lighter fare.

 Steakhouses are called steakhouses for a reason, but that doesn’t mean the other offerings aren’t as stellar as the steaks.
-Alamo offers chicken, pork, and seafood options that taste exquisite.
+Alamo Steakhouse Pigeon Forge offers chicken, pork, and seafood options that taste exquisite.
 The oak-fired pork chops bring all the smoky flavors of the steaks to the pork realm with sizzling, juicy results.
 If you love chicken, opt for the Texas-inspired San Antonio chicken dinner.
-The chef takes a grilled chicken breast, smothers it with two cheeses, barbecue sauce, onions, tomatoes, and scallions.
+The chef at Alamo Steakhouse & Saloon takes a grilled chicken breast and smothers it with two kinds of cheese, barbecue sauce, onions, tomatoes, and scallions.
 The result is something a little different from your normal steakhouse fare.

-When you dine at a steakhouse, you’re expecting a meal that you won’t soon forget.
+When you dine at Alamo Steakhouse Pigeon Forge, you’re expecting a meal that you won’t soon forget.
 However, the sheer amount of choices can put your mind in a tailspin.

-- Bacon Wrapped Shrimp: You just can’t go wrong with bacon-wrapped anything.
+You just can’t go wrong with bacon-wrapped anything.
 Like the other offerings, it’s grilled on an oak fire for that smoky flavor, but it’s also dipped in honey barbecue sauce for a sweet and savory glaze that heightens the flavor of the shrimp.

-- Wedge Salad: While some might say a wedge salad looks like one that wasn’t completely prepared, there’s something gratifying about a hunk of lettuce on your plate.
+While some might say a wedge salad looks like one that wasn’t completely prepared, there’s something gratifying about a hunk of lettuce on your plate.
 The shape keeps the lettuce moist and refreshing.
 When you top it with bleu cheese crumbles, bacon, red onion, and a mix of bleu cheese and Catalina dressings, it’s a healthy pairing that provides a different type of flavor scheme.